ramonpzg/agri_challenge/README.md

 # Crops Challenge

-You can view this project inside a deployed streamlit app, run it on binder, or in your local machine.
+You can view this project inside a deployed streamlit app or run it on binder using the links below.
+Conversely, you can run it on your local machine by following the setup section below.

 -  [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://bio-challenge.onrender.com/)
 - [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ramonpzg/agri_challenge/HEAD?labpath=exploration.ipynb)